 Manish Sharma, January 18, 2021

 NFC vs Bluetooth: A short comparison between both Data communication technologies NFC and Bluetooth are two the same best technology for wireless data transfer and communication.
 NFC and Bluetooth both share several features between two devices over short ranges or distances.
 They provide ingenious solutions between those devices to transfer data and have the same kind of functionalities.
-But in terms of technology, both are different technologies that work in different ways and clearly defined without worrying about security.
+But in terms of technology, both are different technologies that work in different ways and are clearly defined without worrying about security.
 Let us see interesting details about NFC versus Bluetooth to know the real difference and the real player! that serve different needs.

 NFC stands for Near Field Communication and is a short-range wireless connectivity technology that works over very short distances.
 The two NFC devices can communicate only when they are very close to each other at a distance of about 3 to 4 cm or less.
 Connecting the NFC Device is considered quite easy as neither you need to enter a password nor search any device.
 NFC is the most growing technology in which unreliable data can be sent or received from your device to another device.
 This technology is about ten times faster than Bluetooth and it transfers data at a speed of about 424 kbps.